Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 Zicatela beach: Best surf in Puerto Escondido Oaxaca

-Zicatela is a beach of intense waves, the best for surfing, not only in Puerto Escondido but in all of Mexico.
+Zicatela is a beach of intense waves, the best for surfing in Puerto Escondido and all of Mexico.

 This long beach is among the three best in the world for the height of the waves, which can reach 6 meters.

-It is common to see the most skilled surfers struggling to stay on the waves, which is often the scene of world surfing competitions, bringing together the most experienced athletes on the planet.
+It is common to see the most skilled surfers struggling to stay on the waves, often the scene of world surfing competitions, bringing together the most experienced athletes.

 Zicatela’s wide 3 km long sandy beach is also magnificent for sunbathing.
-The name “Zicatela” means “Place of big thorns” in the indigenous language.
+“Zicatela” means “Place of big thorns” in the indigenous language.

 La Punta Zicatela